wri/ndc/June 28/GUY-NDC-EN-AP.md

-## CONTRIBUTIONS
+### CONTRIBUTIONS

-Guyana‟s overarching contribution goal is to achieve a Green Economy via a low- emission economic-development pathway.
+Guyana's overarching contribution goal is to achieve a Green Economy via a low- emission economic-development pathway.
 We intend to continue the transition of our economy to realize improved human well-being and social equity, while significantly reducing environmental risks and ecological scarcities.
 This includes the pursuit of a resilient, low-carbon, socially-inclusive economy that provides a better quality of life for all within the ecological limits of our planet, particularly as it pertains to our common global climate.

-Guyana‟s Low Carbon Development Strategy (LCDS) was first formulated in 2008.
+Guyana's Low Carbon Development Strategy (LCDS) was first formulated in 2008.
 Implementation of the LCDS has been financed primarily with Guyana REDD+ Investment Fund (GRIF) resources earned under the Guyana Norway Agreement (GNA).
 With additional, timely, adequate and accessible resources, Guyana can build on this achievement and the lessons learned over the past five years to embark on a more inclusive and comprehensive path to a low-emission Green Economy.
 More specifically, with the provision of adequate resources, Guyana can increase its share of renewable energy by 100% by the year 2025.
 Our intended contributions are presented below.

+#### Forestry
-### Forestry i)  Unconditional contributions
+##### i)  Unconditional contributions
 Guyana is willing to continue making the following contributions unconditionally:

  [//]: #page6

 Continue and improve ongoing work to realize sustainable forest management.
 GFC will ensure compliance with the various Codes of Practice that govern the timber industry using local resources.
 Forest monitoring will maintain a high level of timber legality, with the GFC committing 50% of its staff to field monitoring from its 54 forest monitoring stations countrywide.
 These efforts will maintain a low rate of illegal logging (at less than 2% of production).

 Guyana is also prepared to finalize and implement the Voluntary Partnership Agreement (VPA) under EU- FLEGT.
-The VPA is expected to be finalized in 2016 and to provide independent accreditation of forest legality and management practices throughout Guyana‟s timber industry.
+The VPA is expected to be finalized in 2016 and to provide independent accreditation of forest legality and management practices throughout Guyana's timber industry.

  We are prepared to improve added- value activities locally to assist in creating a higher potential for carbon storage in long-use wood products.
 This could also potentially reduce the pressure on forest resources as derivation of a higher value may result in reduced harvest levels.
-Indigenous people own and manage some 14% of Guyana‟s lands.
-The culture and traditions of Guyana‟s indigenous peoples are rooted in sustainable use of nature, evident in the forests and other natural ecosystems maintained through centuries on the lands they have customarily occupied and used.
+Indigenous people own and manage some 14% of Guyana's lands.
+The culture and traditions of Guyana's indigenous peoples are rooted in sustainable use of nature, evident in the forests and other natural ecosystems maintained through centuries on the lands they have customarily occupied and used.
 Guyana will strengthen its support for indigenous communities as they continue the stewardship of their lands and inter alia the benefits that accrue from any REDD+ activities from these lands.
 If they choose to, communities will be supported to better manage their transition to more market-based means of provisioning for their social and cultural well-being in ways that continue the tradition of wise use.
-Indigenous peoples themselves, through the full application of the FPIC process, in keeping with the stated policy in the LCDS, will decide whether or not to include their titled lands as part of Guyana‟s REDD+ programme.
+Indigenous peoples themselves, through the full application of the FPIC process, in keeping with the stated policy in the LCDS, will decide whether or not to include their titled lands as part of Guyana's REDD+ programme.
 Policies will also be implemented to reflect equity between the extractive sector and indigenous peoples as the nation moves to genuinely ensure that the fight against climate change continues.

-### ii)       Conditional Contributions
+##### ii)       Conditional Contributions

-#### Avoided Deforestation
+##### Avoided Deforestation

-Guyana‟s proposal for a Reference Level for REDD+ is based on the Combined Reference Level approach, in which a global forest carbon emissions loss of 0.44%, as concluded by Baccini et. al. 2012 is used, along with Guyana‟s historic emissions level for the period 2000 to 2009 (0.06%) as established in the GNA.
-Using a total carbon stock of forests in aboveground and belowground biomass of 19,197,411,268 tCO2e, Guyana‟s Proposed Reference Level for its REDD+ Programme is 48.7 MtCO2e.
+Guyana's proposal for a Reference Level for REDD+ is based on the Combined Reference Level approach, in which a global forest carbon emissions loss of 0.44%, as concluded by Baccini et. al. 2012 is used, along with Guyana's historic emissions level for the period 2000 to 2009 (0.06%) as established in the GNA.
+Using a total carbon stock of forests in aboveground and belowground biomass of 19,197,411,268 tCO2e, Guyana's Proposed Reference Level for its REDD+ Programme is 48.7 MtCO2e.
 Through this approach, Guyana can continue to avoid emissions in the amount of 48.7 MtCO2e annually if adequate incentives are provided.

  [//]: #page7